 Cracked or Broken Teeth

-Although teeth can endure great pressure, they still break now and again.
-Small breaks don’t always hurt, but if your tooth’s root becomes cracked, you’ll experience a great deal of pain.
+Although teeth can endure great pressure, they can still break now and again.
+Small breaks don’t always hurt, but if your tooth’s root becomes cracked, you’ll experience a great deal of discomfort.
 Broken teeth are typically caused by hard biting, nighttime grinding, or extreme trauma.
 If this has happened to you, follow the steps below and get your tooth taken care of as soon as possible.

 Here are the steps you can take if you’ve cracked or broken a tooth: